TMJ Treatments in Los Angeles

 Our TMJ treatments and procedures are all approved by the American Dental Association.
 Neuromuscular dentistry and gnathological neuromuscular dentistry use surface electromyography (SEMG), computer mandibular scanning (CMS), and sonography via a K7 unit to find the patient’s optimal bite.

 Contact Dr. Sid Solomon today to set up a consultation to discuss your symptoms and plan a course of action to address your TMJ disorder.
-Our TMJ treatments are unequaled in Los Angeles, as Dr. Solomon is the only certified GNM dentist in the area.
+Our TMJ treatments are unequaled in Los Angeles, as Dr. Solomon is the only certified Neuromuscular Dentist with focus on Gnathology in the area.